4.9

 Wikipedia Song Wat Road

-Song Wat Road (Thai: ถนนทรงวาด, RTGS: Thanon Song Wat, pronounced [tʰā.nǒn sōŋ wâːt]) is a historic road in Bangkok's Samphanthawong District.
-It begins at Ratchawong Road near Ratchawong Pier and extends to Khao Lam Circle, where it meets Khao Lam and Charoen Krung Roads in Talat Noi Subdistrict, in the area known as Sieng Kong (officially Soi Wanit 2).
-The road runs for 1,196 m (about 0.6 mi), following the Chao Phraya River for almost its entire length.
+Song Wat Road (Thai: ถนนทรงวาด, RTGS: Thanon Song Wat, pronounced [tʰā.nǒn sōŋ wâːt]) is a historic road in the Samphanthawong district of Bangkok, Thailand.
+It begins at Ratchawong Road near Ratchawong Pier and extends to Khao Lam Circle, where it meets Khao Lam and Charoen Krung roads in Talat Noi subdistrict, in Sieng Kong.
+The road runs for 1.2 kilometres (0.75 mi), following the Chao Phraya River for almost its entire length.

 The name "Song Wat" translates to "drawing by the king".
-It was built by King Chulalongkorn (Rama V) in 1892 following a great fire in the Sampheng area.
-The Siamese government aimed to expand roads and public utilities to a wider area, including Yaowarat.
-The name comes from the fact that King Chulalongkorn personally drew the road's route on the map with a pencil.
+The road was built by King Chulalongkorn (Rama V) in 1892, following a great fire in the Sampheng area.
+The Siamese government aimed to expand roads and public utilities to a wider area.
+It is said that Chulalongkorn personally drew the road's route on the map with a pencil.

 Construction was carried out in two phases: the first, from Chak Phet Road to Trok Rong Krata (now Yaowaphanit Road), was completed in 1892; the second, from Trok Rong Krata to Charoen Krung Road, was completed in 1907, resulting in the road's present form.

-Besides, there are places of worship of various religions, such as Lao Pun Tao Kong Joss House, a shrine according to Chinese belief; Masjid Luang Kocha Itsahak, a mosque of the Islamic faith; and Wat Pathum Khongkha (Wat Sampheng), a Thai Buddhist temple.
+Along the road, there are various places of worship, such as Lao Pun Tao Kong Joss House, a Chinese folk shrine; Masjid Luang Kocha Itsahak, a mosque of the Islamic faith; and Wat Pathum Khongkha, a Thai Buddhist temple.

 In 2023, Song Wat Road was named 39th among 40 coolest neighbourhoods in the world by Time Out.